Guido Fawkes: History

 He was named at number 36 in the "Top 50 newsmakers of 2006" in The Independent, for his blog, and his role in the Prescott scandal in particular.
 In 2011 GQ ranked him, alongside co-author Harry Cole, jointly at number 28 in the magazine's list of the 100 Most Influential Men in Britain.

 Staines encourages readers to forward political documents and information, which he publishes on his blog.
 One such leak was a strategy document for the Peter Hain for Deputy Leader of the Labour Party campaign.
 This leak caused embarrassment to Hain's campaign as it included information on MPs who had not gone public with their support, as well as others who were supposed to be independent.

 "Tottywatch" is an irregular feature that comprises pictures of attendees at political events.
 Although the pictures are of both men and women, the majority are of attractive young women.
 Staines' wife is referred to as Mrs Fawkes and his daughters as Miss Fawkes and Ms Fawkes.
 On Monday mornings, the blog features a Monday Morning Point of View cartoon by "Rich&Mark", cartoonist Rich Johnston, archived at the RichAndMark website.

 In 2012, RTÉ Radio 1 broadcast a documentary about Staines, Our Man in Westminster, as part of its Documentary on One series.

 Vote Leave employee Tom Harwood was hired as a Guido reporter in July 2018; he left in 2021 to join GB News.

 Staines has said that Steve Bannon, a former senior adviser to Donald Trump and head of Breitbart News, once tried to buy Guido.
 "That fell through over price," Staines told Press Gazette.
 "I never could work out whether we were talking dollars or sterling".

-In November 2024, after celebrating the twentieth anniversary of Guido Fawkes, Staines announced he would be standing down as editor, with Ross Kempsall being confirmed as taking over the role.
+In November 2024, after celebrating the twentieth anniversary of Guido Fawkes, Staines announced he would be standing down as editor, with Ross Kempsell being confirmed as taking over the role.